forem/forem/docs/installation/imgproxy.md

 Date: Tue, 27 Oct 2020 16:11:37 GMT
 ```

-## Sidenote.
+## Sidenote

-- Because Imgproxy is a standalone server of its own, all images URL given to it
+- Because Imgproxy is a standalone server of its own, all image URLs given to it
-  need to be an absolute URLs.
+  need to be absolute URLs.
-- When working with docker/podman on Linux, provide the host network option, ie
+- When working with Docker or Podman on Linux, provide the host network option
-  `{docker|podman} run -p 8080:8080 --network="host" -it darthsim/imgproxy` so
-  Imgproxy can properly access the localhost.
+  (`--network="host"`) so Imgproxy can properly access the localhost.